GispoCoding/eu-interreg-map/index.md

 ## Used software

 The map is created with QGIS and its qgis2web plugin on OpenLayers.
+Basemap CartoDB via QuickMapServices

 ## Licence

-The map is licenced with the [MIT licence](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).
+The map is licenced with the [GNU General Public license version 2.0](https://github.com/GispoCoding/eu-interreg-map/blob/main/LICENSE).

 ## And finally...
 The Map